muzakkirhussain011/unifyai_demos/Unify/Talk_To_Your_Data/README.md

 ---

 ### 🧐 Overview
 **Chat with Your CSV Data** is a web application built with Streamlit that enables users to interact with their CSV datasets through **natural language queries**.
-By leveraging the power of Large Language Models (LLMs), users can extract insights, visualizations, and analyses from their data without needing to write code!
+By leveraging the power of Large Language Models (LLMs), users can extract insights, and analyses from their data without needing to write code!

 ---

 ### 🎯 Objective
-The main goal of this app is to provide an intuitive and interactive way for users to analyze and visualize their data using **conversational AI**.
+The main goal of this app is to provide an intuitive and interactive way for users to analyze their data using **conversational AI**.
 It demonstrates how AI can simplify data science and help everyone, regardless of their technical skills, explore data effectively.

 ---